Asa Bird Gardiner: Society of the Cincinnati

 In the 41 years that Gardiner was active in the Society, it grew greatly both in membership and prestige and all of the dormant state societies were rejuvenated.

 In March 1901 Gardiner traveled, on behalf of the Rhode Island Society, to Savannah, Georgia, and located the grave of Major General Nathanael Greene, a native of Rhode Island and hero of the American Revolution.
-Gardiner was able to locate General Greene's grave and although some thought was given to moving Greene's remains to Rhode Island, but it did not come to fruition.
+Gardiner was able to locate General Greene's grave and although some thought was given to moving Greene's remains to Rhode Island, it did not come to fruition.

 Gardiner was highly involved in the planning for the dedication of a statue of the French nobleman Rochambeau in Lafayette Square in Washington, D.C., on May 24, 1902.
 The ceremony involved an official delegation from France, senior officers the United States Army and Navy, as well as the Society of the Cincinnati.
 President Theodore Roosevelt gave the keynote address at the ceremony.

 In 1905 the Rhode Island Society published The Order of the Cincinnati in France, which Gardiner wrote.
 The 243 page volume contains detailed biographies of all the senior officers of the French Army who served in America during the revolution.

-Gardiner was succeeded in the Society by his son Asa Bird Gardiner, Jr. (1872–1936).
-His nephew, Norman Bentley Gardiner, II, became a member of the Rhode Island Society in 1945 and was a member until his death in 1982.
+Gardiner was succeeded in the Society by his son Asa Bird Gardiner, Jr. (1872–1936) who, in 1939, was succeeded by his brother, Norman Bentley Gardiner, Sr. (1874-1942), who was the eldest surviving son of Asa Bird Gardiner, Sr. Norman Bentley Gardiner, Sr. was succeeded by his son, Norman Bentley Gardiner, Jr., in 1945 and was a member of the Rhode Island Society until his death in 1982.